marvenilla/gameofthrones-react/README.md

 ### Start the application:

 Execute npm start to run the app in development mode.
 Access it via http://localhost:3000 in your browser.
-The app will automatically reload if you make edits.
+The app will automatically reload if you make edits..